nguyencong1227/nguyencong1227/README.md

 ## :sassy_man:  About me.
-- :school: I am a `Senior` at Phenikaa University
+- :school: I have `graduated` with a `Bachelor's degree` from Phenikaa University.
 - :technologist: I love using Software as a solution for every `Problem`
 - :student: I’m currently learning: `Computer Science` and `Artificial Intelligence`.
 - :thinking: I’m currently open for: `An Intern` or a new `job opportunity`, this is [MY RESUME]().